-Inspired by her experience working with artisans in Chiapas, Mexico, during her Textile Design University degree, Daniela Corzo decided to build her own brand to celebrate the rich artisanal heritage of Mexico and support local communities of artisans by providing them a fair income and excellent working conditions.
+Inspired by her experience working with artisans in Chiapas during her degree, Daniela Corzo decided to build her own brand to celebrate the rich artisanal heritage of Mexico and support local communities of artisans by providing them with fair income and excellent working conditions.

-Daniela finds constant inspiration in the ingenuity and creativity demonstrated by her artisans.
-Together with them, she experiments with weaving techniques, materials, and product design - bringing the new and the old together.
+Daniela finds inspiration in the ingenuity and creativity demonstrated by her artisans.
+With them, she experiments with weaving techniques, materials, and product design - bringing the new and the old together.
 Today her brand, Textitlán, offers a range of beautiful and contemporary hand-woven items, such as hammocks with macramé details, swings, and towels.